asuto4ka/AMT2017_Project1/ReadMe.md

 ## Update & delete book
 Each book can be deleted or updated.
 When the link is visited , in URL adresse we can see `...updateBook?id=2` or `...deleteBook?id=2` once it's done, user is redirected to the first page.
 If user modifies  the URL and does not precise id , nothing will happen, user will redirected to the `\books`.
-There os no verification of data, a release year can be 0 or 99999.
-This point can be improuved as well.
+Number of pages must be bigger that 0 and less 3000 Release year must be bigger than 0 and max the current year.
+Author and Title must be fild.
+If those fields are not valid, user is asked to repeat the opperation with good values.